Pigman1000/718818739938/index.md

 # Kumthar Chibai

-**Notice!** Website is under construction.
 {: .notice--warning}
+**Heads Up!** This website is still `under construction.` Some features, such as breadcrumbs, categories, tags, archives, and projects pages, are not ready yet.
+Thank you for your patience as improvements are underway!

 Welcome to my corner of the internet!
-This website is still under construction, so please bear with me.
-Some features, like breadcrumbs, may not be fully functional just yet.
+This website is under construction, so please bear with me.
+While the main menu and search functionality are operational, some sections are still in progress:

-The main menu and search functionality are operational, so feel free to explore the site.
-However, please note that the Archives page and Projects page are not ready yet and will be coming soon.
+- **Breadcrumbs**
+- **Categories page**
+- **Tags page**
+- **Archives page**
+- **Projects page**

+We're working to get these features up and running soon.

 ~~For updates and progress on the website, check out the [Site Updates](#) page.~~

-Thanks for your patience, and I appreciate your understanding as I work on improving the site.
-Stay tuned for more!
+Thanks for your patience and understanding as we continue improving the site.
+Stay tuned for more updates!